 Herbal products have the potential to add to existing treatment options.
 Using nutritional supplements as a first step in treatment could improve key physiological factors essential to fertility.
 In fact, the use of complementary and alternative medicine has been on the rise in the United States .

-However, the real challenge for physicians using nutraceuticals for the treatment of infertility has been the lack of evidence on what supplements should be used, at what dosages and what combinations would be the best.
-On top of the aforementioned, not all supplements are manufactured in high quality GMP standards and some can become a real danger when used for pregnancy purposes.
+However, the real challenge for physicians using nutraceuticals for the treatment of infertility has been the lack of evidence on what supplements should be used, at what dosages, and what combinations would be the best.
+On top of the aforementioned, not all supplements are manufactured according to high-quality GMP standards and some can become a real danger when used for pregnancy purposes.

 1. Wiwanitkit, V. (2008).
 Difference in physiogenomics between male and female infertility.
 Andrologia.
 40(3):158-60.

 2. Aflatoonian, A., Baghianimoghadam, B., Partovi, P., Abdoli, A., Hemmati, P., Tabibnejad, N. (2010).
 A new classification for female infertility.
 Clin Exp Obstet Gynecol.
 38(4):379-81.